open-orchestra/open-orchestra-docs/en/developer_guide/bundle_configuration.rst

 ModelBundle
 ~~~~~~~~~~~

-This bundle provides an implementation af all the interfaces from the ``model-interface`` component for mongoDB.
+This bundle provides an implementation of all the interfaces from the ``model-interface`` component for mongoDB.
 You can configure :

 * Some immutable properties for the contents